Blue Mountains City Art Gallery | Blue Mountains Cultural Centre | Australia

 As part of a commitment to forming an understanding of the fortitude and fragility of the sandstone caves of the Greater Blue Mountains, Abel invested a period of solitary time in a selection of caves as an intimate study of place, spending many consecutive hours at some remote sites.
 The hours transpired like minutes in the static cave environment where Abel experienced the form and quality of “twilight zone” light instilled in each stone interior, often wondering when was the last time a human – a woman – spent a similar amount of time in the same cave, if ever.

 Remote and off-track, in contemporary times the sandstone caves of the Greater Blue Mountains are, at most, only briefly investigated by a handful of bushwalkers each year.
-Finding the isolated caves was an extraordinary experience gifted by the generous expertise of Yuri Bolotin, conservationist and bush explorer, who, along with his bushwalking friends, is credited with locating and documenting a number of magnificent caves in the region.
+Finding the isolated caves was an extraordinary honour gifted by the generous expertise of Yuri Bolotin, conservationist and experienced bush explorer, who, along with his bushwalking friends, is credited with locating and documenting a number of magnificent caves in the region.
 Bolotin guided Abel to the cave sites equipped with an innate and exceptionally rare navigational sensibility praised by seasoned bushwalkers as “bushcraft.”

-Abel wishes to express respect to the Elders, individuals, families and communities of the six Aboriginal language groups – Darkinjung, Darug, Dharawal, Gundungurra, Wanaruah and Wiradjuri – who are the original and continuing Custodians and Carers of Country in the Greater Blue Mountains World Heritage Area.
+The artist wishes to express respect to the Elders, individuals, families and communities of the six Aboriginal language groups – Darkinjung, Darug, Dharawal, Gundungurra, Wanaruah and Wiradjuri – who are the original and continuing Custodians and Carers of Country in the Greater Blue Mountains World Heritage Area.